About Cancers of the Head & Neck

-The vast majority of head & neck cancers — more than 90 percent — are squamous cell carcinoma, a type of cancer that begins in the soft, moist tissue inside the mouth and other areas of the body.
-Most of these cancers are caused by smoking or chewing tobacco, and/or heavy drinking.
+The vast majority of head and neck cancers — more than 90% — are squamous cell carcinoma, a type of cancer that begins in the lining of the mouth, nose, throat and other areas of the body.
+Most of these cancers are caused by smoking, chewing tobacco and/or heavy drinking.
+An increasing numbers of throat (oropharyngeal) cancers have been linked to infection with the human papillomavirus (HPV).

-Most head and neck cancers can be treated successfully, especially if diagnosed at an early stage.
+Most head and neck cancers can be treated successfully, especially if diagnosed at an early stage:

 - Oral cavity (tongue, mouth) and lip cancer